bakame / aide-ndjson

 {"Name":"Gilbert","Score":24}

-- List rows with header: ["Name","Score"] followed by values
+- List rows with header: ["Name","Score"] followed by value arrays

-can be further processed using all the features from the
+instance that can be further processed using all the

 package.